jqwik-team/jqwik/documentation/src/docs/include/time-module.md

 - [`LocalDateTimeArbitrary dateTimes()`](/docs/${docsVersion}/javadoc/net/jqwik/time/api/Dates.html#dateTimes())

 ###### LocalDateTimeArbitrary

 - The target type is `LocalDateTime`.
 - By default, only years between 1900 and 2500 are generated.
 - By default, precision is seconds.
 If you don't explicitly set the precision and use min/max values with precision milliseconds/microseconds/nanoseconds, the precision of your min/max value is implicitly set.
 - You can constrain its minimum and maximum value using `between(min, max)`, `atTheEarliest(min)` and `atTheLatest(max)`.
+- You can constrain its minimum and maximum value for dates using `dateBetween(min, max)`.
+- You can constrain the minimum and maximum value for years using `yearBetween(min, max)`.
+- You can constrain the minimum and maximum value for months using `monthBetween(min, max)`.
+- You can constrain the minimum and maximum value for days of month using `dayOfMonthBetween(min, max)`.
 - You can constrain the precision using `ofPrecision(ofPrecision)`.